-Kids can easily make one of the most beautiful Easter egg crafts without needing paint (sometimes it’s nice not stay relatively mess free).
+Kids can easily make one of the most beautiful Easter egg crafts without needing paint (sometimes it’s nice to stay relatively mess-free).
 No two eggs will turn out exactly alike and each Easter Egg Doily Craft will look intricately decorated like a fancy egg straight out of the book Rechenka’s Eggs.
 If you don’t have the book you should still come craft with us because these eggs will look beautiful added to any Easter decorating you plan on doing.

 Click photos: Affiliate links to more information on these books we love!

 Craft Paper-affiliate link We like to use cardstock for our crafts because they hold up better and the colors look so nice and bright

 Craft glue (our glue stick did not work well for this craft)